mrlonis/maven-spotless-hooks/README.md

 ### Automatically Update Submodule With Maven

-Submodules are not cloned by default so we need to add a plugin to our MAven root `pom.xml` to clone the submodule.
+Submodules are not cloned by default so we need to add a plugin to our Maven root `pom.xml` to clone the submodule.
 The following is the recommended configuration:

 ```xml
 <project>